 Boudro's in the heart of San Antonio's Riverwalk traditionally offers their regular dinner menu on Thanksgiving plus a fixed-price Thanksgiving meal from 11 a.m. to 11 p.m.
 Specials usually include such favorites as Niman Ranch pork chops with potato gratin or oven-roasted turkey breast with stuffing, haricot vert, and cranberries.
 In addition to the regular dessert menu, the restaurant offers a special holiday sweet potato pecan pie.

 All San Antonio-area locations of this budget chain eatery serve a Thanksgiving Day buffet, though hours and prices vary.
 Dine on holiday offerings including turkey, ham, and all the trimmings, plus sweet potato casserole and sweet corn pudding.
-Dessert offerings include traditional pumpkin and pecan pies.
+Dessert includes traditional pumpkin and pecan pies.

 Green's Pearl Brewery location on Grayson Street traditionally serves an annual Thanksgiving feast with an all-vegan menu, including plant-based stand-ins for the traditional turkey, glazed ham, sausage-apple stuffing, and pumpkin pie courses.
-With first-come, first-served seating from 11 a.m. to 4 p.m., the fixed-price menu includes gratuity.
+Seating is first-come, first served, from 11 a.m. to 4 p.m. and the fixed-price menu includes gratuity.

 The historic Colonial Room in the Menger Hotel, which was established in 1859, takes you back to Texas frontier days.
 The restaurant traditionally serves a Thanksgiving Day brunch buffet with seatings at 10:30 a.m. and 1:30 p.m. that includes turkey, lamb chops, pork loin roast, and seafood with the usual salads and sides.
 You may even get a complimentary glass of champagne with your meal.
 The Thanksgiving dinner buffet with a similar menu runs from 6 to 8:30 p.m.